Syntax-Programmer/TileEditor/README.md

 # TileEditor

-A simple Tile Editor written in C using SDL2
+A simple tile editor made a way to practice and improve my skills in the C language using SDL2.
+It was a exercise originally to aid me make my tile-based top down game in OpenGL.